pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 ## SecureX Token

+**Since December 2022 SecureX Token is not anymore needed**.
+But still, it can be used.
+So I document it in this tutorial just for keeping knowledge and history of it.

 SecureX exposes a lot of APIs for a lot of purposes.
 From this point of vue SecureX can become a powerful solution to integrate within a SOC.

-SecureX exposes a few "system targets" : CTR_Target, CTIA_Target, or Private_CTIA_Target.
-Which require authentication.
+This means that SecureX exposes a few "system targets" like CTR_Target, CTIA_Target, or Private_CTIA_Target.
+Which all require authentication when we interact with them.
+Then for all of these "SecureX Targets", we are supposed to ask for authentication tokens, we have to manage Token expiration and renewal.

+These token management operations are absolutely mandatory and heavy in terms of extra activities within SecureX Workflows.

-The SecureX make authentication to these system target very easy.
+The **SecureX Token** makes authentication to these SecureX system targets very easy.

+When we use these targets, we just have to use the **SecureX Token** as the account key for all of them.
+And that's it !.
+Then Token Generation and renewal is automatically managed.

-Creating a SecureX Token is one of the installation mandatory steps.
+Creating a SecureX Token was one of the installation mandatory steps until December 2022.

+[SecureX Token instructions are here](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token)

 **December 8 2022 - Secure Token Update** : A new SecureX native Target named **SecureX APIs** had been released.
 This one can be use in place of legacy "system targets" : CTR_Target, CTIA_Target, or Private_CTIA_Target.
 One of the main benefits of this new target it that is manages the Authenthication token, we don't have to take care of it..

-[SecureX Token instructions are here](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token)
+The benefits of this is then, We don't have to take care anymore of the authentication token for **SecureX targets**.
+We just have to use the targets into our workflows.

 ## Targets